 The 5-series has a 2,888 mm wheelbase, is 1,846 mm wide, and 4,841 mm long in its saloon form.
 The estate is 2 mm longer.
 It is 1,468 mm tall as a saloon, while the estate is 1,491 mm tall.

-Depending on which unit you buy within the 5-series, it can be equipped with active cruise control with Stop & Go, heads-up display, a Harman Kardon Logic7 stereo system, Dynamic Stability Control, voice control, adaptive xenon headlamps, BMW’s proprietary Night Vision system, run-flat tyres, Lane Departure, LED rear lights, and a Lane Departure Warning system.
+Depending on which unit you buy within the 5-series, it can be equipped with active cruise control with Stop & Go, heads-up display, a Harman Kardon Logic7 stereo system, Dynamic Stability Control, voice control, adaptive xenon headlamps, BMW’s proprietary Night Vision system, run-flat tires, Lane Departure, LED rear lights, and a Lane Departure Warning system.

-As you can see, the entire BMW 5-series is well appointed and roomy enough for a small family.
+The the entire BMW 5-series is well appointed and roomy enough for a small family.
 It also a statement car capable of transporting up to four clients or co-workers.

 The 2005 BMW 7-Series

 The BMW 7-series is a full-sized luxury group that was introduced for the 1977 model year.
 The 7-series replaced the BMW E3 ”New Six” model.
 It is currently in its sixth generation.

 The 7-series is BMW’s flagship model; therefore, it often introduces new technologies and design themes into all of the BMW production lines.

 The 2005 BMW 7-series is part of the E65 fourth generation.
 The fourth generation can be powered by any of nine Valvtronic engine options.
 All are either I6, V8, or V12 power plants that offer superb power and responsiveness.
 Every engine is paired to a six-speed automatic gearbox.
 The 7-series was given a face lift for the 2005 model year.